tpernatsch/foamForNuclearTPernatsch/Documentation/doxygen/files/Neutronics.md

 <LI> *externalReactivity* is read both by the spatial kinetics and point kinetics solvers and is used to instantly add (or remove) a certain reactivity at the beginning of a transient.
 <LI> *initialPrecursorPowers* can be read by the point kinetics sub-solver in case the user wishes to set initial concentrations of precursors.
 If not found, precursor concentration are initialized so to be in equilibrium with the starting conditions (i.e. a steady state is assumed).
 Please note that precursor concentrations are written to reactorState as the simulation progresses, yet time information (i.e. at which time did I have these precursor concentrations?) is lost in this way.
 Thus, to avoid obtaining different results when re-starting from the same-time step, the precursor concentrations are written on disk under the precursorPowers keyword, NOT initialPrecursorPowers.
 If the user wishes to restart a point-kinetics simulation from a different time-step in the middle of a transient, they needs to change the precursorPowers keyword into initialPrecursorPowers.
 </UL>

+All GeN-Foam neutronics models can be used for liquid-fuel reactors.
+One can activate this option using the  *liquidFuel* keyword in */system/controlDict*.
+Of course, in such case one should pay attention to setting proper boundary conditions for the precursors.

 A commented  reactorState can be found in [3D_SmallESFR](https://gitlab.com/foam-for-nuclear/GeN-Foam/-/tree/master/Tutorials/3D_SmallESFR/rootCase/constant/neutroRegion/reactorState) (single phase).